tomycostantino/BITBOT/README.md

 In addition to automating trades, the bot also provides a user-friendly interface that allows you to view your current trades, and other key information in real-time.

 To run the bot, you will need to have Python 3.6 or higher installed on your computer.

+Previous to running the code, your own API keys must be inserted in the 'client_setup.py' file, along with the choice to run the bot, which can be:
+- Testnet Spot
+- Testnet Futures
+- Spot
+- Futures

+All those options are managed on the same file.

-The bot can be run from the command line as it follows:
+The command line as it follows:

     #!/bin/bash